Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step1.md

 # Step 1: Layout Map UI in Interface Builder

 Go to your project's storyboard, and add the `Map Kit View` to your `view controller` and constraint it.
-The storyboard provide you a simple way to add constraints to your component by <kbd>Ctrl</kbd> + dragging the component to the view, add the following constraints to your map view:
+The storyboard provides you a simple way to add constraints to your component by <kbd>Ctrl</kbd> + dragging the component to the view, add the following constraints to your map view:

 * Vertical spacing to top layout guide
 * Vertical spacing to bottom layout guide